 Making Melbourne inclusive for people with a disability

-Dr Jerome Rachele, Disability and Health, University of Melbourne
+Dr Jerome Rachele, Centre of Research Excellence in Disability and Health

 Melbourne Sustainable Society Institute, Lord Mayor’s Charitable Foundation, City of Melbourne and Melbourne Disability Institute